ankush17100/dev_notes_quirks/README.md

 # Pytorch
 `model.cuda()` and `model.to(torch.device('cuda')`<br>
 returns self(the model) which can be very infuriating when you are in a hurry and it returns the 20 line list of parameters of your model.
-These methods are also almost the same, just the difference being that `model.to(device)` provides flexibity as deivce variable can be cuda or cpu using an `if`;depending on whether the computer has a CUDA compatible GPU.<br>
+These methods are also almost the same, just the difference being that `model.to(device)` provides flexibity as `device` can be cuda or cpu using an `if`; governed by whether the computer has a CUDA compatible GPU.<br>

 `Tensor.retain_grad()`<br>
 By default pytorch only updates gradients for leaf tensors but using this method the gradients are updated for that non leaf tensor also.